colcrunch/killbot/README.md

 There are a few things that have to be done to setup the bot before it can be used.

 ### Cache
-You will need to set up memcache so the bot to cache esi requests.
+You will need to set up memcache so the bot can cache esi requests.

 More info can be found here:
 * **Memcache project page:** http://memcached.org/